Conversations with the Court House Deer

 Conversations with the Court House Deer: Timely thoughts on local matters is a book about articles written in the 1880s by a young reporter who “interviewed” the life-size iron deer on the courthouse lawn in Wilkes-Barre, Pennsylvania.

-The deer statue on the lawn of the Luzerne County Courthouse has been a part of Wilkes-Barre since 1867 and has been the subject of photos with fellow Wilkes-Barreans for over a hundred years.
-But in the 1880s-1890s, he was the subject of a newspaper column, in which he discussed local matters.
+The deer statue on the lawn of the Luzerne County Courthouse has been a part of Wilkes-Barre since 1867.
+He’s been the subject of photos by and with Wilkes-Barreans for over a hundred years.
+But in the 1880s-1890s, he was also the subject of a newspaper column, in which he discussed local matters.

 The Deer is equally unflattering about other newspaper men, politicians, and the wealthy and powerful who appear to be abusing their power.